 You can double or triple the impact of your gift if your, or your spouse’s employer participates in a Corporate Matching Gift program.
 Contact your human resources or personnel office to obtain a matching gift form and send it with your contribution.

-Gifts-in-kind are donated materials such as books, manuscripts, photographs, musical items, etc. If you are interested in making a gift of materials to The Wittliff Collections, please contact the appropriate collection curator.
+Gifts-in-kind are donated materials such as books, manuscripts, photographs, musical items, etc. If you are interested in making a gift of materials to The Wittliff, please contact the appropriate collection curator.
 See Gifts of Collection Materials.